-- 2. In accordance with the Massachusetts Maternity Leave Act (MMLA), a maternity leave of absence shall be eight weeks, commencing at the time of the child's birth and continuing for up to eight consecutive weeks, including holidays, vacation weeks, and weeks that include no school days. - 3.
-In general, the teacher shall be paid for each work day during her eight weeks of maternity leave, and these days are deducted from her sick time, assuming she has sufficient sick time available.
-If the teacher does not have sufficient sick time available, the balance of the maternity leave will be unpaid. - 4.
-Teachers who experience health issues related to the pregnancy or childbirth, either prior to or following the birth of the child that require the teacher to be absent from work may use accrued sick time.
-Such teacher must provide adequate medical documentation. - 5.
+- 2. In accordance with the Massachusetts Parental Leave Act (MPLA), a parental leave of absence shall be eight weeks, commencing at the time of the child's birth/adoption and continuing for up to eight consecutive weeks, including holidays, vacation weeks, and weeks that include no school/work days. - 3.
+This section 3 intentionally left blank. - 4.
+Educators who experience health issues related to the pregnancy or childbirth, either prior to or following the birth of the child that require the educator to be absent from work may use accrued sick time.
+Such educator must provide adequate medical documentation. - 5.
 Family and Medical Leave Act (FMLA).
 The FMLA is a federal law that allows an eligible employee to take up to 12 weeks of unpaid leave to care for a newborn or newly adopted child within the first year following the birth or adoption of the child.
-The first eight weeks of FMLA run concurrently with the eight weeks of maternity leave allowed under MMLA.
-An employee who has taken eight weeks of MMLA may elect to take an additional four weeks of unpaid leave under FMLA. - a.
-During the unpaid portion of FMLA, the School Committee will maintain the employee's existing health insurance, dental insurance and other benefits.
+The first eight weeks of FMLA run concurrently with the eight weeks of parental leave allowed under MPLA.
+An employee who is eligible for FMLA leave and who has taken eight weeks of MPLA may elect to take an additional four weeks of unpaid leave under FMLA.
+FMLA leave for the birth/adoption of a child cannot be taken on intermittent basis. - a.
+During the unpaid portion of FMLA and/or MPLA, the School Committee will maintain the employee's existing health insurance, dental insurance and other benefits.
 The employee will continue to be responsible for the employee's percentage of the health insurance and other insurance premiums. - 6.
-In accordance with the FMLA, the Superintendent may require that a teacher remain on leave until the conclusion of the school year if the termination of the leave of absence falls within the last three weeks of the school year. - a.
+In accordance with the FMLA, the Superintendent may require that an educator remain on leave until the conclusion of the school year if the termination of the leave of absence falls within the last three weeks of the school year. - a.
 If the Superintendent requires the employee to remain on leave, the time is unpaid but the School Committee will maintain the employee's existing health insurance, dental insurance and other benefits.
 The employee will continue to be responsible for the employee's percentage of the health and dental insurance premiums.